aerinera/pheeb-ai-chatbot/README.md

 ---

 #### 🌊 Emotional Depth
-> Phoebe senses tone and mood shifts, offering comfort without being intrusive.
+> Pheeb senses tone and mood shifts, offering comfort without being intrusive.

 ![pheeb-emotion.png](./assets/chat3.png)

 ---

 ### Emotional depth - intimacy according to relationship level
-> Phoebe has an emotionally deep and poetic language, and depending on your level of relationship with her, she may be more affectionate in the way she speaks to you
+> Pheeb has an emotionally deep and poetic language, and depending on your level of relationship with her, she may be more affectionate in the way she speaks to you

 ![pheeb-emotion.png](./assets/chat4.png)

 ---

-#### 💞 Romantic Dynamics
+#### 💗 Emotional Intimacy by Relationship Level
 > When the relationship becomes more intimate, she responds with care, warmth, and emotional awareness.

 ![pheeb-romance.png](./assets/lovedialog.png)